sul-dlss/dlme/README.md

 bin/yarn install
 ```

 The `docker ps -aq` command should return no containers.
 If container ids are returned, restart docker and run `docker system prune -a -f --volumes` again.
-Once these are completer rerun the commands above for starting docker.
+Once these are complete rerun the commands above for starting docker.
 Note: for local transforms you will need to rebuild the dlme-transform container again as well.

 ### Local transforms